Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/13 - Events/README.md

-# Outcome 13 - Events
+# Outcome 13 - Events, Listeners, and Observers

-Skill Description
+## Skill Description
 ----------
-The Fellow will be comfortable implementing effective user interaction in their Laravel application through the use of events, listeners, and observers.
+A person with this skill implements effective user interaction in their Laravel application through the use of events, listeners, and observers.

-Outputs
+## Outputs
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to create a Laravel app that makes use of events and listeners for user signups and reminder emails.
+Create a Laravel app that makes use of events and listeners for user signups and reminder emails.

 ----------
-## **Knowledge**
+## Knowledge

 | Knowledge Unit   |      Studied      | Applied |